neethuec/Walkthroughs/README.md

 # Walkthroughs
-Walkthrough for multiple vulnerable boxes available in different platforms.\n This will help to solve the vulnerable boxes available in the below platforms.\n Tryhackme\n
+Walkthrough for multiple vulnerable boxes available in different platforms.
-Hack the boxex(HTB)
+This will help to solve the vulnerable boxes available in the platforms such as Tryhackme and  Hack the boxes(HTB), also will get interest in Pentesting.